-Chrome allows users to emulate Chrome on a mobile device (such as a "Nexus 7" tablet or an "iPhone 5") from the desktop version of Chrome, by enabling the Mobile Emulation feature in Chrome DevTools.
-This feature speeds up web development, allows developers to quickly test how a website will render in a mobile device, without requiring a real device.
-ChromeDriver can also enable Mobile Emulation, via the "mobileEmulation" capability, specified with a dictionary value.
+Chrome allows users to emulate Chrome on a mobile device from the desktop version of Chrome, by enabling the device mode with Chrome DevTools.
+This feature speeds up web development, allows developers to quickly test how a website renders in a mobile device, without requiring a real device.
+ChromeDriver can also emulate devices with the "mobileEmulation" capability, specified with a dictionary value.

-To enable Mobile Emulation with a specific device name, the "mobileEmulation" dictionary must contain a "deviceName."
-Use a valid device name from the DevTools Emulation panel as the value for "deviceName."
+To enable device emulation with a specific device, the "mobileEmulation" dictionary must contain a "deviceName."
+Use a valid device name from the DevTools Emulated Devices settings as the value for "deviceName."

 Java